SoleilVermeil/agex/README.md

-# Armchair Graphene Nanoribbon Junctions Explorer (AJEx)
+# AJEx (Armchair Graphene Nanoribbon Junctions Explorer)

 ## How to cite